openstack-archive/senlin/doc/specs/lifecycle-hook.rst

     Code            Reason
     =============== ===========================================================
     202 - Accepted  Request was accepted for processing, but the processing has not been completed.
-A ‘location’ header is included in the response which contains a link to check the progress of the request.
+A 'location' header is included in the response which contains a link to check the progress of the request.
     =============== ===========================================================